Git Branches

 ::: tip

-branch clean and tidy of WIP for other collaborators.
+Keep the master branch clean and tidy of WIP for other collaborators.
 Create branches for your work as necessary.

 :::

-When you've finished writing your new feature in your new branch, you should of course bring those changes into the master
+When you've finished writing your new feature in your new branch, you should of course bring those changes into the master branch!
+That is called merging.

-branch remains.
+After merging your branch into the master branch, you'll want to delete your branch so that only the master branch remains.
 This helps keep the repository clean and free of old branches with old commits.

 How to create a new branch